barondandi/install-omv/README.md

        4       8       48        -      spare   /dev/sdd
 ```

 We see that the drive is added as an spare, and it's not replacing the removed drive.
 The reason for that is, that right now, the RAID 6 group is still doing a resync/recovery and we need to wait for it to finish.
-I could verify that by trying to re-run a `mdadm --grow` with the same parameters over the RAID 6 group:
+I could verify that, by trying to re-run a `mdadm --grow` with the same parameters over the RAID 6 group:

 ```shell
 root@mediavault:~# mdadm --grow /dev/md126 --level=6 --raid-devices=4 --backup-file=/root/raid6backup